 XTANDI may cause serious side effects including:

 - Seizure.
-Some people have had seizures during treatment with XTANDI.
 If you take XTANDI you may be at risk of having a seizure.
 You should avoid activities where a sudden loss of consciousness could cause serious harm to yourself or others.
 Tell your healthcare provider right away if you have loss of consciousness or seizure.
+Your healthcare provider will stop XTANDI if you have a seizure during treatment.

 The most common side effects of XTANDI include: